 People with certain skin conditions can be more likely to develop skin cancer.
 These include:

-Solar karatosis can be treated with cryosurgery, chemotherapy creams, retinoids or photodynamic therapy.
+Solar keratosis can be treated with cryosurgery, chemotherapy creams, retinoids or photodynamic therapy.

 This is a very rare inherited genetic skin condition.
 It is usually there at birth, but it can appear during the teen years.
 Your skin cannot repair damage from the sun if you have this condition.
 You should avoid all sun exposure and other sources of UV light.
 People with this condition often get skin cancers on exposed skin.

 Psoriasis is not a risk factor in itself.
-Some treatments for psoriasis such as psoralen ultraviolet light treatment (PUVA) increase your risk as they use ultraviolet light.
+Some treatments for psoriasis, such as psoralen ultraviolet light treatment (PUVA), increase your risk as they use ultraviolet light.
 The exposure is carefully monitored and it's good for your psoriasis.
-The benefits and risks are carefully balanced by your doctor.
+Your doctor carefully balances the benefits and risks of these treatments.

 Also called naevoid basal cell carcinoma syndrome, it's a very rare inherited genetic condition.
 It causes many BCCs to develop.